divios/jParser/README.md

 # jParser
-A java module to easily parse arguments, very similar to C style
+A java module to easily parse console arguments in a similar style as C with getOpt()

+# Instalation

+# Usage